ncphillips/truecoders.io/_faqs/courses-failure.markdown

 It is in the best interest of TrueCoders to make sure you graduate the course with flying colors.
 However, there are several ways you can fail the course:

-1. Not showing up to class or missing several class days
+* Consisten lack of attendance and/or punctuality
-1. Misconduct of any kind
+* Misconduct or law breaking of any kind
-1. Failing course assignments too many weeks in a row
+* Consistently failing course material and assignments
-1. Not doing assignments the instructors assign to you
+* Disregard or disrespect for instructors